 Granizar: to hail.
 En mi ciudad no graniza nunca, pero hoy tengo mi examen de DELE y está granizando ahora mismo. ¡Qué mala suerte!

 Obviously, these expressions about the weather in Spanish are for basic students.
-If you want to learn harder constructions in order to understand the weatherman, just reserve a free trial lesson on Spanishviaskype.com and start speaking about the weather in Spanish… and much more.
+If you want to learn harder constructions in order to understand the weatherman, just reserve a trial lesson on Spanishviaskype.com and start speaking about the weather in Spanish… and much more.